justinnhli/website/src/posts/2013-11/mental-objectification.md

 > 1. Instrumentality: The objectifier treats the object as a tool of his or her purposes.
 > 2. Denial of autonomy: The objectifier treats the object as lacking in autonomy and self-determination.
-> 3. Inertness: The objectifier treats the object as lacking in agency,and perhaps also in activity.
+> 3. Inertness: The objectifier treats the object as lacking in agency, and perhaps also in activity.
 > 4. Fungibility: The objectifier treats the object as interchangeable (a) with other objects of the same type, and/or (b) with objects of other types.
 > 5. Violability: The objectifier treats the object as lacking in boundary-integrity, as something that it is permissible to break up, smash, break into.
 > 6. Ownership: The objectifier treats the object as something that is owned by another, can be bought or sold, etc.